yasserlamsaougar/Books/README.md

 ## Advancement

-DONE:
+### DONE

-Learn Aurelia
+1. Learn Aurelia
-Learn Materialize
+2. Learn Materialize
-Cover all the functionality needed
+3. Cover all the functionality needed
-Make website responsive
+4. Make website responsive
-Externalize all the labels and icons
+5. Externalize all the labels and icons
-Unit tests 29 Steps Covering most of the methods
+6. Unit tests 29 Steps Covering most of the methods

-TO DO :
+### TODO

-add test then correct bug that happens we have a zero item in our basket and we reload the page E2E for the books page need more to check data coherence E2E for the basket page needs to be done
+1. add test then correct bug that happens we have a zero item in our basket and we reload the page
+2. E2E for the books page need more to check data coherence
+3. E2E for the basket page needs to be done
-Make visual improvements for tablet device
+4. Make visual improvements for tablet device
-Add a search functionality for aurelia training
+5. Add a search functionality for aurelia training
-Add a sort and filter functionality for aurelia training Add a homemade customizable infinity scroll for the website
+6. Add a sort and filter functionality for aurelia training

-Add webpack plugin to process SASS then migrate to SASS
+7. Add a homemade customizable infinity scroll for the website 8.Add webpack plugin to process SASS then migrate to SASS